1. What is it?

 2. Select the service:

-• If you do not have access to the service, do what we explained in point 13 How you can request access to a service .
+• If you do not have access to the service, do what we have explained in point 13 How you can request access to a service .

-• If you have access you can continue.
+• If you have access, you can continue.

-4. Fill in and complete the form.
+4. Fill out and finalize the form.